grepdisc/kindfools/_pages/writeon.md

 ## Upcoming workshops

-- *Thursday, May 21st 6:00pm-9:00pm* WRITE ON! at First Presyterian Church [Sign Up](/signups/writeon20260521/){: .btn .btn--success}
+- *Thursday, May 21st 6:00pm-9:00pm* WRITE ON! at First Presbyterian Church [Sign Up](/signups/writeon20260521/){: .btn .btn--success}

 - **The Moral Imperative 2026** - our current cohort is full but please reach out to express interest